 The most common skin problem in people with poor blood glucose control is called diabetic dermopathy.
 In fact, about half of them have this skin condition.
 Even though it usually affects people older than 60, it can affect people of any age, gender, or race.

-However, the risk increases if we have diabetes for over ten years.
+However, the risk increases if we have had diabetes for over ten years.
 This skin condition can also occur in healthy people after having an injury.

-Usually, it affects the lower parts of the legs, but it can also appear on the sides of feet, shins, forearms, and thighs.
+Usually, it affects the lower parts of the legs, but it can also appear on the sides of the feet, shins, forearms, and thighs.

 What Causes Dermopathy

-According to studies, it usually occurs in those with diabetes who have a nerve or sensory damage (neuropathy), retinal eye damage (retinopathy), and kidney damage (nephropathy).
+According to studies, it usually occurs in those with diabetes who have nerve or sensory damage (neuropathy), retinal eye damage (retinopathy), and kidney damage (nephropathy).

 Moreover, this skin condition is closely connected to high glycosylated hemoglobin levels – a sign of poorly controlled blood sugar levels.

 Sometimes, it can occur as a result of trauma to cold, heat, or blunt objects, or injury to shins and other bony parts of the body.

 This skin condition initially occurs as patches in pink to red or tan to brown color.
 Also, they can be slightly scaly and oval or round-shaped, which can be faintly indented over time.